daleghent/nina-ground-station/README.md

 * Pushover — Simple and reliable desktop and iOS/Android push messaging.
 Pushover charges a one-time $5 per-device fee to support its service
 * Telegram — Utilize the [Telegram bot API](https://core.telegram.org/bots/api) to send messages a Telegram channel
 * Email — Who doesn't love plain old email?
-Plain SMTP with user auth and SSL/TLS support
+Supports plain SMTP with user auth and SSL/TLS support as well as sending via Google OAuth2 authenticated Gmail API
 * HTTP - Send a generic HTTP GET or POST request to a URL
 * IFTTT Webhooks — If This Then That.
 An easy to use configurable webhooks-based gateway to control a wide variety of messaging platforms and IoT devices.
 Taking full advantage requires an IFTTT Pro account
 * MQTT — Publish free-form payloads to a topic on a MQTT broker.
 Failures are published to a specified topic with information packaged in a JSON object